Milkytea6/netflix-movie-picker/README.md

 Welcoe to Netflix Movie Picker!
 This web application aims to simplify the daunting task of choosing a movie to watch on Netflix.
 With an extensive database of movies across various genres, Netflix Movie Picker provides you with a curated list of recommendations based on your selected preferences.

 ### <span style=" color:#e20000">Features</span>
-__Genr Selection:__ Choose from a wide range of genres including action, comedy, romance, thriller, sci-fi, and many more.
+__Genre Selection:__ Choose from a wide range of genres including action, comedy, romance, thriller, sci-fi, and many more.
 __Personalized Recommendations:__ Tailor your movie suggestions by selecting multiple genres to refine your preferences.
 __Random Movie Picker:__ Can't decide?
 Let our random movie picker select a movie for you from your chosen genres.
 __Detailed Information:__ Get detailed information about each recommended movie including its synopsis, cast, rating, and more.